chrishunt/memory/README.md

+# Memory Associations

-# Playing Cards
+## Playing Cards

 **P**erson, **A**ction, **O**bject associations for playing cards (PAO).
 Using
 this technique, we can compress three cards into a single image.
+A shuffled deck of cards takes 18 mental locations to memorize.

 | Card           | Person                | Action                             | Thing                     |
 | -------------- | --------------------- | ---------------------------------- | ------------------------- |